Pompeius Trogus

 Works

-While no works of Trogus directly survives, an abridgment of his Historiae Philippicae exists.
-The original work was a universal history in forty-four books from ancient Assyria to Augustan Rome, though the vast majority of it narrated the events surrounding Philip of Macedon and the founding the Macedonian Empire.
+While no works of Trogus survive intact, an abridgment of his Historiae Philippicae exists.
+The original work was a universal history in forty-four books from ancient Assyria to Augustan Rome, though the vast majority of it narrated the events surrounding Philip of Macedon and the founding of the Macedonian Empire and its successors.
+The work in full would have been an invaluable contribution to our knowledge of Seleucid and Parthian history, especially since, contrary to Livy, the focus is not centered on Rome’s rise.

 The abridgment was made in the second century by the historian Justin.

-Trogus also reportedly wrote a natural history (sometimes called De Animalibus), from which Pliny the Elder quotes, but this has also been lost.
+Trogus also reportedly wrote a natural history (sometimes called De Animalibus), from which Pliny the Elder quotes, but this too has been lost.

 Trogus Online